ihsanfrr/ihsanfrr/README.md

 ### Hi there 👋

-#### I'm a Full-Stack Developer working in Subang, Indonesia.
+#### I'm a Full-Stack Developer working in Bandung, Indonesia.

 ##### BIO

-- 🌈 I'm currently working at Dream Company
+- 🌈 I'm currently working at Lontarlab
 - ⚙️ I use daily: `.php`, `.dart`, `.html`, `.css`, `.scss`, `.js`
 - 🌱 Learning all about Flutter and Laravel
 - ⚡ Fun fact: I have a mood booster doll called "baobao"